 We found that while Nike dominated the share of wallet on Zappos and Foot Locker, Reebok took first place for Amazon purchases.
 Amazon makes up the vast majority of marketplace-driven transactions, over 80 percent to be exact, meaning that this is precisely where Nike should focus its efforts to increase product sales.
 If Nike were willing to partner with Amazon as it does with other marketplaces, it could potentially increase its Amazon sales by 5x.
 Now that’s a lot, but our analysis did not stop here.

 We also looked into the effectiveness of Nike’s digital campaigns (paid search, PLA, and retargeting) in driving sales on third party marketplaces, to attribute sales to marketing efforts and assess Nike’s overall online purchases.
-By matching the tracking parameters from Nike’s campaigns to activity from our clickstream data, we found that Nike’s digital marketing campaigns influence an incremental 17 percent in transactions and lift the brand’s conversion rate on these sites by 18 percent.
+By matching the tracking parameters from Nike’s campaigns to activity from our behavioral data, we found that Nike’s digital marketing campaigns influence an incremental 17 percent in transactions and lift the brand’s conversion rate on these sites by 18 percent.
 Obviously, the attribution and lift rate would be even higher if Nike’s entire distribution network, including ASOS, Macy’s, Walmart, etc, was taken into account.

 If Nike had access to this data they might increase their digital marketing budgets, especially for PLAs which is the brand’s most effective advertising model for third party sales, yielding a 25 percent lift.
 Unfortunately, companies currently have no way of attributing offsite sales to marketing campaigns on their own, but they can with Jumpshot!